On this page there is information on and photo’s of:

 Pleioblastus tend to be associated with dwarf shrubs which have spreading or leptomorph rhizomes and some can be mown each spring to achieve an almost lawn like groundcover, I read.
 We do not do this and have 4 sorts which we grow for their lovely leaf variegation, Pleioblastus fortunei, Pleioblastus viridistriatus (Pleioblastus auricomus) (average 1.5m), Pleioblastus shibuyanus “Tsuboi” (average 2m) and Pleioblastus chino f. elegantissimus (average 1.5m).
 We also have a very small variant in the the form of Pleioblastus pygmaeus var. distichus (P.distichus) which clipping will indeed induce to thicken.

 Our “Tsuboi” commenced flowering in 2010 and I cut it back completely in 2011.
-This offerred an opportunity to redesign the end of our Bamboo Walk and make it more accessible by putting in a new bridge.
+This offerred an opportunity to redesign the end of our Bamboo Walk in our woodland garden and make it more accessible by putting in a new bridge.
 However, as I write, there are signs that this leptomorph rhizome plant will recover and I am waiting with baited breath.

 Pseudosasa japonica or “arrow bamboo” is a plant to use as a windbreak – it is very tolerant of wind and has persisting foliage with the largest leaves of any of the larger bamboos.
 It can get to 5m plus but 4m is more usual.
 Its common name arises from its use in arrow making thanks to its very smooth, slender culms which do not have nodal swellings.